 The therapeutic effects of cannabidiol (CBD) make it useful for treating a wide variety of ailments.
 The presence of a variety of CBD products in the market makes it difficult for customers to find the ideal CBD product that is suitable for their needs.
-Moreover, many studies have also shown that artisanal CBD is not as effective as medical grade cannabidiol products.
+Moreover, many studies have also shown that artisanal CBD is not as effective as medical-grade cannabidiol products.
 The purpose of this article is to investigate why medical-grade CBD is better for treating seizures; read on to know more about this.

 Medical Grade Hemp CBD For Epilepsy

 CBD, also known as cannabidiol derived from the hemp plant, has anticonvulsant effects, and this makes it useful for controlling seizures in children and teens.
 It has been found from studies that CBD produces this effect by reducing the excessive firing of neurons.
 Apart from this, it also relieves stress and anxiety.
-Furthermore, medical grade cannabidiol used for treating epilepsy does not contain the psychotropic THC.
+Furthermore, medical-grade cannabidiol used for treating epilepsy does not contain the psychotropic THC.

 The FDA has approved the use of cannabidiol (CBD) derived drug named Epidiolex for treating Dravet syndrome and Lennox-Gastaut syndrome in children.
 These are severe forms of juvenile epilepsy that do not respond well to epileptic medications in many cases.
-Also, artisanal CBD is not highly effective for treating these conditions because of their varying levels of CBD and THC.
+Also, artisanal CBD is not highly effective for treating these conditions because of its varying levels of CBD and THC.